How To Write A Compare And Contrast Essay

 What exactly does the teacher want to see in your work?
 What do you want to show?
 There is just one answer to both questions: just like other essays, this one strives to reveal your personal opinion about the problem, person, situation, etc.

 Remember, you cannot just say that the first character is good and the other one is bad.
-If you want to prove that one of the characters is better than the other one, you have to prove your point using facts from the book (if the characters are taken from there) that would provide objective characteristics of them.
+Two subjects must be compared depending on the facts.
+So if you want to prove that one of the characters is better than the other one, you have to prove your point using facts from the book (if the characters are taken from there) that would provide objective characteristics of them.

 Create a List of Similarities and Differences

-Yes, in addition to comparisons, you still need to point out the contrasts!
-Therefore, the most effective way to begin the work on the essay is to make a detailed list of similarities and differences; it will be a kind of outline for your work that later will help you to write the paper faster.
+Yes, you still need to highlight the contrasts in addition to comparisons!
+Therefore, the most effective way to begin the work on the essay is to make a detailed list of similarities and differences; it will be a kind of contrast essay outline for your work that will later help you to write the paper faster.

-If you want to use a template to finish the paper sooner most likely you will not succeed because it's assumed that the work will not just involve stereotyped comparisons, but will also reflect your individual point of view.
+If you want to use a template to finish the paper sooner, most likely, you will not succeed because it's assumed that the entire essay will not just involve stereotyped comparisons but will also reflect your individual point of view.

-By defining the basis, you set the context of comparison: how will the two objects be compared further?
-The basis for comparison should have a specific thesis or idea that determines the goals that a student is trying to pursue by comparing the two objects.
+By defining the basis, you set the context of comparison: how will the two objects be compared further in the same paragraph?
+The basis for comparison should have a specific thesis or idea determining the goals a student tries to pursue by comparing the two objects.

-The base for your paper can be a simple theory, question or problem.
-Most importantly, you have to be confident that the comparison of the chosen subjects can help you reach the writing goals that you have set, all the while answering the main question by proving your theory or offering solutions to the problem.
+The base for your paper can be a simple theory, question, or problem.
+But, most importantly, you have to be confident that comparing the chosen subjects can help you reach the writing goals you have set while answering the main question by proving your theory or offering solutions to the problem.

-In order to compare objects or characters properly, you have to study them.
+To compare objects or characters properly, you have to study them.
 Being meticulous in characterizing traits is important.
-There might be more sides to the person, problem or situation that have not been properly considered.
+There might be more sides to the person, problem, or situation that have not been properly considered.
 For example, we have Robin Hood.
-He was a robber and a thief; however, he was always considered as a positive, kind and honest character.
+He was a robber and a thief; however, he was always considered a positive, kind, and honest character.
 Then, we can take the automobile engine as another example.
-The fact that the engine does not have a big volume (cubic centimeters) does not mean that it is not powerful and so on.
+The fact that the engine does not have a big volume (cubic centimeters) does not mean that it is not powerful, and so on.

 As you can see, half of your success depends on the chosen topic, so you will have to analyze, characterize and compare chosen subjects depending on the topic.

-The compare and contrast essay has a similar structure to other essays and consists of three parts and generally can fit into 5 paragraphs.
+The compare and contrast essay has a similar structure to other essays and consists of three parts and generally can fit into 5 paragraphs (read out about 5 paragraph essay format on EssayHub blog and check critical lens essay examples).
 To give you a better understanding of how to write this type of work, we will give a full description to each part.

 1) Introductory Clause (Introduction)

-This part introduces the reader to the essay topic and leads to the disclosure of key aspects of the work.
-You can explain the theme of the work, reveal its essence, and ask the question, which should be answered in the main body part and summarized in the conclusion.
 Let's say you are comparing two characters from the book.
-In this case, your intro can explain to the reader what the book is about and tell a bit about each character that you are planning to compare.
-To finish of the intro paragraph, put together an informative thesis that will be proven in your body paragraphs.
+In this case, your intro can explain to the reader what the book is about and tell a bit about each character you plan to compare.
+Then, to finish the intro paragraph, create an informative thesis that will be proven in your body paragraphs.
 This statement should highlight the key aspects that come from comparing the two parties!

 Do you believe that you will need essay help for this challenging assignment?
-Consider the option to request assistance from an essay writing service where professional writers will provide you with expert support.
-Ordering a custom essay from EssayHub is the best choice for those who do not want to bother themselves with the extra writing work.
-Just tell us "write my essay" and our professional essay writer will do all the busy work for you!
-Be confident in the fact that with the professional assistance of our paper writing service you will always get the best essays!
+Consider the option to request assistance from an essay service online where professional editors will provide you with expert support.
+Hiring a cheap essay writer from EssayHub is the best choice for those who want to pay for essay and do not want to bother themselves.
+Be confident in the fact that with the professional assistance of our service you will always get the best result!